-Error Level Analysis (ELA) identifies areas within an image that are at different compression levels.
+Error Level Analysis (ELA) permits identifying areas within an image that are at different compression levels.
 With JPEG images, the entire picture should be at roughly the same level.
 If a section of the image is at a significantly different error level, then it likely indicates a digital modification.

 ELA highlights differences in the JPEG compression rate.
 Regions with uniform coloring, like a solid blue sky or a white wall, will likely have a lower ELA result (darker color) than high-contrast edges.
 The things to look for:

 Edges.
 Similar edges should have similar brightness in the ELA result.
 All high-contrast edges should look similar to each other, and all low-contrast edges should look similar.
 With an original photo, low-contrast edges should be almost as bright as high-contrast edges.

 Textures.
 Similar textures should have similar coloring under ELA.
 Areas with more surface detail, such as a close-up of a basketball, will likely have a higher ELA result than a smooth surface.